-Obviously, the transition is easier said than done.
+Obviously, the transition is going to be easier said than done.

 In my first venture, it took me months if not weeks to leave behind the Employee Mindset.

 One fine day I was an Entrepreneur and the next day I was thinking like an Employee.
-The Employee vs Entrepreneur mind games were busy screwing my mind making me indecisive.
+The Employee vs Entrepreneur mind games made me indecisive.

-If you have to do an analysis of Employee mindset vs entrepreneur mindset you will end up creating a list which does not match at all with each other.
+If you have to do an analysis of the difference between Employee and entrepreneur, you will end up with a list where no point from one side matches the other.

 The challenges faced by an Entrepreneur are on a different wavelength than what an Employee faces.

-My first and only job lasted approx. 1.2 years.
+My first and only job lasted a few years.
 I learned a lot in my first job.
-Some of the learning from the job are still a part of my daily life.
+Some of the learning from the job is still a part of my daily life.
 I use them to relate to the employees who work for me.

 So when I take a decision, I try to put myself in their boots and then decide ( do they call it empathy? ).

 Has it always helped?

 Not always.
 I have taken some very stupid decisions by being over empathetic that have led to me losing money and time.

 The luxuries you took for granted are no more the luxuries you can afford: